Post-Newtonian Theory for Gravitational Waves: Compact binary systems

+where $\Gamma_0=\frac{G m}{R_0 c^2}$.
 This result does not look the same as our previous result \eqref{criterion}, but this is simply due to the fact that it depends on the ADM radial separation $R_0$ instead of the harmonic one $r_0$.

-Fortunately we have derived in Section~\ref{sec:Lag3PN} the material needed to connect $R_0$ to $r_0$ with the 3PN accuracy.
-Indeed, with Eqs.~\eqref{contacttransf} we have the relation valid for general orbits in an arbitrary frame between the separation vectors in both coordinate systems.
+Fortunately we have derived in Sect.~\ref{sec:Lag4PN} the material needed to connect $R_0$ to $r_0$ with the 3PN accuracy.
+Indeed, with Eqs. \eqref{contacttransf} [together with~(4.9)--(4.10) of \citealt{ABF01}] we have the relation valid for general orbits in an arbitrary frame between the separation vectors in both coordinate systems.
 Specializing that relation to circular orbits we find

-Note that the difference between $R_0$ and $r_0$ starts only at 2PN order.
+Note that the difference between $R_0$ and $r_0$ starts at 2PN order.
 That relation easily permits to perfectly reconcile both expressions \eqref{criterion} and \eqref{criterionADM}.

-Finally let us give to $\hat{C}_0$ an invariant meaning by expressing it with the help of the orbital frequency $\Omega_0$ of the circular orbit, or, more conveniently, of the frequency-related parameter $x_0\equiv(G m\,\Omega_0/c^3)^{2/3}$ -- cf.\ Eq.~\eqref{xdef}.
-This allows us to write the criterion for stability as $C_0 > 0$, where $C_0=\frac{G^2m^2}{x_0^3}\hat{C}_0$ admits the gauge-invariant form
+Finally let us give to $\hat{C}_0$ an invariant meaning by expressing it with the help of the orbital frequency $\Omega_0$ of the circular orbit, or, more conveniently, of the frequency-related parameter $x_0\equiv(G m\,\Omega_0/c^3)^{2/3}$ -- cf. Eq.~\eqref{xdef}.
+This allows us to write the criterion for stability as $C_0 > 0$, where $C_0=\frac{G^2m^2}{x_0^3}\hat{C}_0$ admits the gauge-invariant form \citep{BI03CM}

-This form is more interesting than the coordinate-dependent expressions \eqref{criterion} or \eqref{criterionADM}, not only because of its invariant form, but also because as we see the 1PN term yields exactly the Schwarzschild result that the innermost stable circular orbit or ISCO of a test particle (i.e., in the limit $\nu\to 0$) is located at $x_{\mathrm{ISCO}}=\frac{1}{6}$.
+This form is more interesting than the coordinate-dependent expressions \eqref{criterion} or \eqref{criterionADM}, not only because of its invariant meaning, but also because as we see the 1PN term yields exactly the Schwarzschild result that the innermost stable circular orbit or ISCO of a test particle (i.e., in the limit $\nu\to 0$) is located at $x_{\mathrm{ISCO}}=\frac{1}{6}$.
 Thus we find that, at the 1PN order, but for \emph{any} mass ratio $\nu$,

-One could have expected that some deviations of the order of $\nu$ already occur at the 1PN order, but it turns out that only from the 2PN order does one find the occurence of some non-Schwarzschildean corrections proportional to $\nu$.
+One could have expected that some deviations of the order of $\nu$ already occur at the 1PN order, but it turns out that only from the 2PN order does one find the occurrence of some non-Schwarzschildean corrections proportional to $\nu$.
 At the 2PN order we obtain

 For equal masses this gives $x_{\mathrm{ISCO}}^{\mathrm{2PN}}\simeq 0.187$.
-Notice also that the effect of the finite mass corrections is to increase the frequency of the ISCO with respect to the Schwarzschild result, i.e., to make it more \emph{inward}:\epubtkFootnote{This tendency is in agreement with numerical and analytical self-force calculations~\cite{BarackS09, LBB12}.}
+Notice also that the effect of the finite mass corrections is to increase the frequency of the ISCO with respect to the Schwarzschild result, i.e., to make it more \emph{inward}:\footnote{This tendency is in agreement with numerical and analytical self-force calculations \citep{BarackS09, LBB12}.}